centreon/centreon-documentation/en/graph-views/create_geo_views.md

 ## Create a GeoView

-You can create geographic views using the web interface, to do so:
+A user that is a Centreon admin, or a Centreon Map admin or has right to create view can create geographic views using the web interface, to do so:

 1. Go to *Monitoring \> Map* and click on the "+" on the Geographic section.
 2. You're asked to give a name to the view and then to define resources to